 Whether you’re looking to burn off some energy or simply relax and enjoy the sounds of the Watauga River, the Park has something for everyone.
 Upon arrival, stop in at the Park’s new Welcome Center to learn more about our natural resources, hear about upcoming events in the Park, and make a donation.
 The Welcome Center’s conference room is available for rent for meetings.

-Restrooms are located in the Welcome Center as well as in the middle of the park next to the basketball court.
-(NOTE: Effective March 2020 and until further notice, restrooms are closed.
-Porta-johns are available at both ends of the gravel parking lot.)
+Restrooms are located in the Welcome Center as well as in the middle of the Park next to the basketball court.

 When you’re ready to explore, a paved path circles the perimeter of the Park, measuring 0.75 miles (outer loop) or 0.97 (figure 8).
 The path is open to walkers, joggers, cyclists, and skateboarders.